ben-dh3/broken_blog_application/challenges/03_test_driving_a_route.md

 # ; pytest tests/test_app.py
 ```

+> **Note**: Pytest is clever and is only **simulating** sending HTTP requests.
+> If you want to prove it, stop your server (`CTRL+C`) and run the tests.
+But
+> don't forget to start your server again afterwards!

 <details>
   <summary>:speech_balloon: What is this `.decode('utf-8')` thing?</summary>

   ---

-  A HTTP server might send all kinds of things back in a response.
+  An HTTP server might send all kinds of things back in a response.
 We're sending
   text, but it might also send an image, a video file, or your favourite music
   track!